-T. Subpart T-Tribal Consultation
+T. Subpart T-Tribal Consultation Process

 This subpart describes the process for engaging in consultations related to selfgovernance with Tribes/Consortia.
-The current rule includes "Subpart I-Public Consultation Process."
-The Committee proposes to move and rename this subpart to reflect that the subpart applies to Tribal consultation, and to conform to more recent Federal and Department policy on Tribal consultation.
-Under this subpart, consultations related to self-governance commenced after this rule's effective date, should it become final, will comply with the Tribal consultation process outlined in the revised version of this subpart, and such previous regulations governing public consultation shall be superseded.
+The 2001 prior rule includes "Subpart I- Public Consultation Process."
+The final rule removes and renames this subpart to reflect that the subpart applies to Tribal consultation, and to conform to more recent Federal and Department policy on Tribal consultation.
+Under this subpart, consultations related to self-governance commenced after this rule's effective date will comply with the Tribal consultation process outlined in the revised version of this subpart, and such previous regulations governing public consultation shall be superseded.

 This subpart establishes when the Secretary shall consult on matters related to self-governance and identifies that consultation will occur: (1) to determine eligible programs for inclusion in a funding agreement; (2) to establish programmatic targets for the inclusion of non-BIA programs in funding agreements; and (3) on any secretarial action with Tribal implications on matters related to selfgovernance.
-This subpart also establishes the applicable process for engaging in Tribal consultations, which is inspired by the President's November 30, 2022, Memorandum on Uniform Standards for Tribal Consultation, and the Department's current Departmental
+This subpart also establishes the applicable process for engaging in Tribal consultations, which is inspired by the President's November 30, 2022, Memorandum on Uniform Standards for Tribal Consultation, and the Department's current Departmental Manuals.